romange/blog/content/post/single_threaded_redis.md

 which is 93% higher than the single server cost.

 So far I talked about economy of scale and why pooling of resources is more efficient than employing multiple independent capacities.
-The same economy of scale, btw, improves the efficiency of large retailors like amazon.com compared to flock of small independent shops.

-There are additional factors that make horizontal systems less efficient:
-I believe that any experienced devop would agree that managing a fleet of `N` servers is more complicated than managing a single server.
-Also, horizontally scalable system might impose additional restrictions on how the system is used.
-Specifically with Redis - Redis Cluster does not provide exactly the same semantics as a single node system: one can not use transactions or multi-key operations covering multiple nodes, it lacks multi-database support and can not issue consistent management operations like `flushdb`, `save` etc.
+There are additional factors that increase the total cost of ownership for multi-node system: I believe that any experienced devop would agree that managing a fleet of `N` servers is more complicated than managing a single server just because of moving parts: The chance that at least one of the servers will fail is approximately `N` time bigger than for a single machine.
+In addition, horizontally scalable system might impose additional restrictions on how the system is used.
+Specifically, with Redis - Redis Cluster does not allow transactions or multi-key operations covering multiple nodes, it lacks multi-database support and it can not issue consistent management operations like `flushdb`, `save` across the cluster.

 The goal of this section is not to persuade you that vertical scale is strictly better than horizontal scale - obviously vertical scale is bounded by physical limits of its host and can not be always chosen.
-However, when there is a choice - it can be a simpler and most cost-efficient alternative to splitting your workloads across separate nodes.
+However, when there is a choice - it can be much simpler and most cost-efficient alternative to splitting your workloads across separate nodes.

 ## Shared-nothing architecture